THE moment a human egg is released from a woman's ovary has been captured in clear detail for the first time.

 Imagine a future where women facing death, illness or menopause could preserve their ovaries - and have them produce eggs - by surgically grafting ovary tissue into the body of another animal or person.

-Researchers hope to preserve the reproductive capacity of children with cancer by removing an ovary or testis before they undergo radiotherapy or chemotherapy, which can leave them sterile, a fertility conference was told yesterday.
+The reproductive capacity of children with cancer could be preserved by removing an ovary or testicle before they have radiotherapy or chemotherapy that could make them sterile.